EutechCybernetic/lucy-pro-documentation/integration.md

 ## Defining an Extension Model
 An extension model is just like a normal Lucy model, except one of its attributes is marked as an *extension* of another object.

-For example, if we want to enhance the *Staff* object in iviva to add more attributes to it, we can create an extension model called code/StaffExtension.
+For example, if we want to enhance the *Staff* object in iviva to add more attributes to it, we can create an extension model called `StaffExtension`.
-This will have an attribute that points to the iviva staff object (code/Organization.OrgStaff) and will be marked as an extension.
+This will have an attribute that points to the iviva staff object (`Organization.OrgStaff`) and will be marked as an extension.
 We will also add any other attributes that need to be captured about the staff.

 To mark an attribute as an extension, go to the [Attribute Editor](attributeeditor), click on the image:: images/attrsettings.png icon next to the attribute and check-off the **Extension** checkbox.
-Once this is done, this model will now be marked as an extension of the code/Organization.OrgStaff object.
+Once this is done, this model will now be marked as an extension of the `Organization.OrgStaff` object.

 When you visit the iviva Staff details screen, at the top right corner, you should see a image:: images/metadatamap.png icon.
 Click on it to bring up a list of any extensions that exist for this object.